Larry H. Miller: Family and early life

 Miller was born as Lawrence Horne West to Mary Lorille Horne and Howard Hanley West.
-His parents divorced in 1946 and in June 1948 his mother married Frank Soren Miller.
-Larry was legally adopted by his stepfather in September 1949 and his last name was changed to Miller.
-Miller did not meet his biological father again until he was middle-aged.
+His parents divorced in 1946, and in June 1948, his mother married Frank Soren Miller.
+Larry was legally adopted by his stepfather in September 1949, and his last name was changed to Miller.
+He did not meet his biological father again until he was middle-aged.

 Miller earned poor grades in school but was also a National Merit Scholar.
-He only spent a few weeks in college.
-Miller graduated from West High School.
+Miller graduated from West High School in Salt Lake City.
 He spent six weeks attending college.

-Miller was employed in construction by his uncle, Reid Horne, on-and-off until 1964, when he and all the workers were laid off due to lack of business.
-That same year he spent the summer working for Aarons Coverall and Towel Service as a truck driver.
+Miller was employed in construction by his uncle, Reid Horne, on and off until 1964, when he and all the workers were laid off due to a lack of business.
+That same year, he spent the summer working for Aaron’s Coverall and Towel Service as a truck driver.
 Later in 1964, he went to work for American Auto Parts.
-He started at $1.10 per hour and worked stocking shelves, making deliveries, and doing cleaning.
+He started at $1.10 per hour and worked stocking shelves, making deliveries, and cleaning.

-After leaving American Auto Parts, Miller found a job through a newspaper ad at a car dealership, Bountiful Motors, working in the parts department.
+After leaving American Auto Parts, Miller found a job, via a newspaper ad, at a car dealership, Bountiful Motors, working in the parts department.
 He started at $300 for the first month with a promise of a raise to $350 for further months.
-After Bountiful Motors failed to honor its promise, Miller accepted a chance job offer from a customer.
+After Bountiful Motors failed to keep its promise, Miller accepted a chance job offer from a customer.
 His new employer was Paint and Piston, a body shop, where he earned $425 per month.
 He worked there for a year, but then moved to Gresh and Jerry's Chevron gas station where he earned $450 doing mechanical work, pumping gas, and managing the parts inventory.
 In part due to the gas station's failure to honor its agreement with respect to working hours, Miller moved on to Peck and Shaw GMC-Toyota, a car dealer.
 The dealership wanted to establish separate parts departments for GMC and Toyota, with Miller choosing to lead the Toyota department.

 Miller moved on to work for Main Motors, a dealer of snowmobiles, motorcycles, trucks, and trailers as manager of the parts department.
 He was initially paid $650 per month and promised additional pay equal to 10% of his department's profits.
 Even after turning the department around and coming across a financial statement proving that it was profitable, his employer refused to honor their agreement.
 The overall business was doing poorly and staff cuts were made, creating a great deal of stress.
 Miller quit immediately after a confrontation over these issues with the owner.
 Miller reconciled with Main Motors after taking, but not starting, a position at Burt Chevrolet-Toyota in Englewood, Colorado.